We have a good selection of specialised books on fungi which members can borrow without charge. Please see our current selection below.

 How to borrow books

-Email your request to me (David Farley) or use the contact form before any foray.
+Email your request to me (David Farley) before any foray.
 There is no time limit on how long you can borrow books or journals but in order to return the book you’ll need to bring it along to a foray or be prepared to post it if it is requested by another member.
 To be fair to everyone, I suggest that books are not borrowed for longer than 3 months in any case.